 Winners lose more than losers lose because the winner keeps going.
 So there is that organization, there is that group, there is that other person out there who wants what you have to offer.
 You just haven’t found them yet, or they haven’t found you.

-Just before the start of the Covid-19 pandemic, Vesna Tertei Rudinski relocated to the United States with her family.
+Just before the start of the COVID-19 pandemic, Vesna Tertei Rudinski relocated to the United States with her family.
 This move did not come without challenges.
-Now the Chief Operations Officer (COO) and co-founder of GG Hive, a custom product and software development company based in San Francisco, California, she understands that embracing the “nos” can open unexpected doors.
-Read more on Tertei Rudinski here.
+Now the chief operations officer (COO) and co-founder of GG Hive, a custom product and software development company based in San Francisco, California, she understands that embracing the “nos” can open unexpected doors.
+Read more on Tertei Rudinski in Using rejection as motivation: One woman’s pivot into entrepreneurship.

 A rejection is harder as you go deeper.